 Deadlines for payments can be found in the eBill once the student enrolls.
 Most students will be attending Orientation and enrolling on these days; tuition bills will be sent shortly after and tuition will be due in early October.

-Payment plans are available to FISC students as long as plan enrollment is complete by 9/30/17 for Fall 2017.
+Payment plans are available to FISC students as long as plan enrollment is complete by September 30th of the current year for the upcoming Fall term.
 The program is called BadgerPay.

 - If students enroll in the payment plan option by 9/15, the student will be allowed 3 installments: 1/3 due at enrollment + a non-refundable $50 plan activation fee; 1/3 due on 10/1/2017 and the final 1/3 tuition due on 11/1/2017.

-- If student enrolls in the payment plan option after 9/15, the plan will result in 2 installments: ½ of the tuition bill due upon enrollment + a non-refundable $50 plan activation fee followed by the final ½ installment due on 11/1/2017.As of August 2017, we have been notified of three available private lenders who will process loans for students working towards certificates in FISC.
+- If student enrolls in the payment plan option after 9/15, the plan will result in 2 installments: ½ of the tuition bill due upon enrollment + a non-refundable $50 plan activation fee followed by the final ½ installment due on November 1st.
+We have been notified of three available private lenders who will process loans for students working towards certificates in FISC.
 If you are working with a financial institution that will not support you in securing a loan while attending FISC, please seek out one of these opportunities as potential lenders: